 82 El Camino Real Roadway Renewal

-The El Camino Real Roadway Renewal project (EA-OK810) will rehabilitate this historic and critical section of State Route 82 that stretches through the city of Burlingame and touches Hillsborough, San Mateo and Millbrae.
-This stretch of El Camino Real features the Howard-Ralston Tree Rows, which are listed on the National Register of Historic Places.
+The El Camino Real Roadway Renewal project (EA-0K810) will rehabilitate this historic and critical section of State Route 82 that stretches through the city of Burlingame and touches Hillsborough, San Mateo and Millbrae.
 The project also aims to reduce localized flooding, improve visibility, and upgrade pedestrian infrastructure to comply with ADA standards.

-Project area map showing project extends on SR-82 between Millbrae Ave and East Santa Inez Ave in San Mateo County.
+Project area map showing project extends on SR-82.
+Pothole repair to occur in both directions of SR-82 and storm drainage work will occur in the southbound direction between Millbrae Ave and East Santa Inez Ave in San Mateo County.
+Tree removal work will occur in the northbound direction within Burlingame.

 Schedule